Doubleview, Western Australia: History

 In 1895, the land was occupied by John Daniel Manning (1814-1895), an English-born dairy farmer, shortly before his death.
 In 1910, a real estate investor called Charles Edgar Stoneman purchased the land and started selling it in subdivisions.
 He used the same street names used in the centre of Perth, leading buyers to believe they were purchasing land there.
 In 1916, a real estate developer called M. L. Connor purchased the Southern portion of Doubleview and started selling it in subdivisions.
 After he failed to sell many, it was purchased by a team of real estate developers, Dudley and Dwyer, in 1926.
 They were the ones who coined the name 'Doubleview.'
 However, the land subdivisions failed to sell again.

 Shortly after the Second World War, the Western Australian government built houses for returning soldiers in the Northern section of Doubleview.
 Those first houses were built in timber-frame.
 More recently, houses have been built using brick and tile.
 It has remained a predominantly residential area.

-School
+Education

 Doubleview contains one state primary school, Doubleview Primary School, located at 203 St Brigid's Terrace.

+The International School of Western Australia opened in 2008 and is located at 193 St Brigid's Terrace.
+It teaches the International Baccalaureate curriculum.

+The Catholic Institute of Western Australia is located in the Newman Siena Centre at 33 Williamstown Road.
+It is a tertiary educational body providing courses in Catholic Education.

+The Siena Girls' High School was formerly operated by the Dominican Sisters in Doubleview from 1962 before being amalgamated into Newman College in 1976.